Resinchem/LED-Stair-Lights/stl/README.md

 PIR_Sensor_Box_Tall | Base enclosure for D1 Mini and AM312 PIR Sensor
-PIR_Sensor_Lid_Stair_Bottom | Lid for sensor enclosure with bottom and left fins PIR_Sensor_Lid_Stair_Top | Lid for sensor enclosure with top and left fins
+PIR_Sensor_Lid_Stair_Bottom | Lid for sensor enclosure with bottom and left fins PIR_Sensor_Lid_Stair_Top | Lid for sensor enclosure with top and left fins TOF Sensor Lid Tall_V2 | Lid for sensor enclosure when using ToF Sensor

 (You may need to swap the top and bottom sensor lids or change orientation depending upon your particular install.
 Click any of the .stl files above to see a preview).